Skip to Content

 Dry Bed Creek spur trail leading to Fay Canyon Arch from the main trail

-Cut between the trees and over the dry Fay Canyon creek bed.
-Take the dirt and rock path leading out of the wash to the right side and look for the arch formation at the top of the bank.
+Only take the spur trail if you are comfortable with steep climbs and you have robust shoes on for the ascent.
+Take the rocky path leading out of the wash to the right side and look for the arch formation at the top of the bank.

 Fay Canyon Arch from below climbing a steep bank in sedona arizona

-4. Walk Behind Fay Canyon Arch
+Fay Canyon Arch from below

 Looking directly up through a sandstone rock formation with clear blue sky behind